scalawithcats/scala-with-cats/src/pages/case-studies/mapreduce/index.md

 TODO:

-- drop the current foldMapM stuff
+- DONE - drop the current foldMapM stuff
-- maybe move it elsewhere
+- DONE - maybe move it elsewhere

 In this case study we're going to implement a simple-but-powerful parallel processing framework